-Our milk is supplied from four dairy farms in the south and central mainland of Shetland:
+Our milk is supplied from three dairy farms in the south and central mainland of Shetland:

 Noss Farm, Scousburgh

 Setter Farm, Tingwall

 Dairy farming carries with it a huge commitment and the rigid constraints of milking twice daily means it is also a big tie practically.
 In Shetland our dairy farmers must run their herds very precisely so a consistent amount of milk is produced to meet demand 52 weeks a year.
 It’s challenging but they are passionate about producing the best fresh local milk and dairy products, so as a community we are not wholly dependent on outside sources for them.
 This would mean during periods of bad weather, when freight boats are cancelled, that Shetlanders would be left without fresh dairy produce.

 Martin Burgess – Quendale Farm